 I have a friend who works in the health and fitness industry and she uses the word fun for unhealthy choices.
 I had never used the words bad or cheated when I ate something unhealthy so using the word fun has been perfect for me.
-I make healthy food choices 85-90 percent of the time and the other 10-15 percent of my choices are so much FUN!
+I make nutritious food choices 80-90 percent of the time and the other 10-20 percent of my choices are so much FUN!

 Seven years ago I started the new year by setting the generic goal of living a healthier lifestyle.
 My husband scaring the H-E- double hockey sticks out of me led to a path of discovery where I was able to define specifics to that generic goal.
 The research and learning that started out of necessity have become my passion.
 I hope that sharing the things I learn on this continuous journey will help others seeking to live a healthier lifestyle.